nioe/triplog/README.md

 # Triplog [![Build Status](https://travis-ci.org/nioe/triplog.svg?branch=master)](https://travis-ci.org/nioe/triplog) #

 You took beautiful photos on your last trip, have a great story to tell about what you've seen but no place where to publish it?
-Then you are at the right place here! __TripLog__ is a Client-Server-Application which is used to manage trips with several steps.
+Then you are at the right place here! __Triplog__ is a Client-Server-Application which is used to manage trips with several steps.
 Each step can have a description, photos and and GPS points to show the distance you covered.

 ## Technology Stack ##